stevevillardi/week3-hangman/README.md

 # week3-hangman
 Final Fantasy 7 Hangman

+##Instrucitons
-Press any key to being playing.
+Press any letter key to being playing.
+Keypresses for non characters will be ignored.

 Words are chosen from an array of characters and places from FF7.